Nivalyx/osu-wiki/wiki/osu!_originals/en.md

 **osu! originals** are songs that are specifically made for (or otherwise first premiered in) osu! or other osu!-related enterprises such as tournaments, mapping contests, and celebratory events.
 While not all osu! originals are included in the [Featured Artist library](https://osu.ppy.sh/beatmaps/artists), the songs that do are distinguished by the `ORIGINAL` label on their respective artists' pages.

-All osu! originals included in the Featured Artist library have been officially licensed and cleared for use in osu! under a non-exclusive term as per the [osu! music licensing policy](/wiki/Legal/Music_licensing).
+All osu! originals included in the Featured Artist library have been officially licensed by the game and cleared for use in osu! under a non-exclusive term as per the [osu! music licensing policy](/wiki/Legal/Music_licensing).
 Other osu! originals also generally follow this usage term unless otherwise stated.

 ## List of osu! originals